Skeleton Regression: A Graph-Based Approach to Estimation with Manifold Structure: Skeleton Nonparametric Regression

 \begin{remark} It is well known that the usual $k_n$NN regressor can be consistent if we let $k_n$ grow as a function of the sample size $n$, and under appropriate assumptions, \cite{DistributionFreeThoery} give the convergence rate of the $k_n$NN estimate $m_n$ to the true function $m$ as

 Later, \cite{Kpotufe2011} has shown that the convergence rate of $k$NN regressor depends on the intrinsic dimension.
-We expect a similar result with $d=1$ rate for the skeleton $k$NN regression at an edge point. \end{remark}
+We conjecture that a similar result with $d=1$ rate holds for the skeleton $k$NN regression at an edge point, but leave the proof for future work. \end{remark}